karush17/toy_examples/README.md

 ## Guidelines and Honor Code

 Each task is designed to be completed on a single GPU / TPU.
-While the training part does not take long, code implementation and ebugging can take anywhere from 2 days to 2 weeks.
+While the training part does not take long, code implementation and debugging can take anywhere from 2 days to 2 weeks.
 Note that if you are beginner, it might take longer than 2 weeks to arrive at a few solutions.
 While there are no strict protocols on how the tasks should be completed, it is essential that learners complete the task independently, ie- without AI assistance.

 ## Tasks